The Different Types of Dentists You Might Encounter

 For people suffering from tooth pain, infection, and tooth or gum diseases, an endodontist is the perfect professional to seek help from.
 Endodontists can diagnose and treat toothaches.
 They can perform a special procedure called a root canal designed to save a decaying or infected tooth.

 Also known as oral surgeons, oral pathologists are specialized in treating diseases concerning the teeth and jaw.
-These professionals may work closely with ENT specialists or those who are licensed in the care and treatment of diseases and conditions concerning the ear, nose, and throat.
+These professionals may work closely with ENT specialists or licensed in the care and treatment of diseases and conditions concerning the ear, nose, and throat.
 Oral pathologists cover all areas of disease management, including the diagnosis, assessment, and treatment of oral disease.
 They may also perform research related to their work.

 People suffering from certain conditions in their mouth, such as lesions and suspicious growth of tissues, should consult with an oral pathologist to determine the cause of the problem.
 These conditions may be indicative of more serious illnesses, including cancer.
 A pathologist can make an assessment and then come up with proper treatment once a diagnosis is made.